DPGAlliance/DPG-Standard/standard-questions.md

             </td>
         </tr>
         <tr>
-            <td rowspan="3" valign="top">7.
+            <td rowspan="2" valign="top">7.
 Does the project adhere to privacy and other applicable international and domestic laws?</td>
             <td valign="top">Does this project adhere to relevant privacy laws? </td>
             <td valign="top">
                 <ul>
-                    <li>To the best of your knowledge does this project complies with all relevant privacy laws?</li>
+                    <li>To the best of your knowledge does this project comply with all relevant privacy laws?</li>
                     <li>If yes - please list the relevant privacy laws that the project complies with:</li>
                 </ul>
             </td>